 Monthly: Download bank statements and reconcile them against your check register

 And why are we bothering to track all of our investments?
-Because you and your significant other need to review investment performance on a regular basis so that you can decide if you are still making good choices for your family.
-Tomorrow I will talk (briefly) about goal setting when it comes to your savings intentions.
+Because you and your significant other need to review investment performance on a regular basis so that you can decide if you are still making good choices for your family!

 Monthly: Review your actual spending against your budget

-This is one of the most important things you can do each month as your family’s money manager…. track what you are spending vs what you had planned to spend.
-But that is a whole ‘nother big topic- one that we will cover in Part 3 of this How to Track Your Money series tomorrow.
+This is one of the most important things you can do each month as your family's money manager- track what you are spending vs what you had planned to spend.
+But that is a whole other big topic- one that we will cover in Part 3 of this How to Track Your Money series.

 Greetings from Florida!
 I’m bored at work so I decided to browse your website on my iphone during lunch break.
 I really like the knowledge you provide here and can’t wait to take a look when I get home.